-In the JST, Joseph didn't just clarify Christ's message.
-He changed the meaning (v.
+God refers to the JST as the new translation of his holy word.
+In the JST, Joseph reverses the meaning of one of Christ's messages in the Sermon on the Mount (v.
 43 of the JST).
 In every other translation, Christ says that if you're asked to go a mile, go two.
 In the JST, Christ is saying to walk only as far as you are asked.